Staraner/Blooket-Hacks-1/README.md

 note: i coded theses myself, i didnt steal theses from gliz/schoolcheats

 ## Issues
-### I are currently aware of the following issues and we are working to fix them
+### IM currently aware of the following issues and we are working to fix them
 - none, if you have any issues report them [here](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new)

 ## Other Repos